salehmuhaysin/evtxtoelk/README.md

 open the evtxtoelk.py and change the values for:

->>evtx_dir: folder contains all evtx files
+> evtx_dir: folder contains all evtx files\n
->>index: index to push to on the database
+> index: index to push to on the database\n
->>url: URL for the elasticsearch database
+> url: URL for the elasticsearch database

 special thanks to Dragos [dgunter] developing the base line of this script https://github.com/dgunter/evtxtoelk